Today it’s all about World’s Easiest and Best Pulled Pork. Which I think you’ll see is an ugly duckling kind of story.

 You don’t even have to measure anything.
-Trust me, you will be very happy with the smells coming from your crock pot all day and later when you are standing beside it, eating the delicious pulled pork with a fork (or, gasp, your fingers) straight out of the crock pot.
+Trust me, you will be very happy with the smells coming from your crock pot all day and later when you are standing beside it, eating the delicious pulled pork with a fork (or, gasp, your fingers) straight out of the crockpot.

 This pulled pork is a gorgeous light brown and delicate and succulent.
 Make it yourself.
 I am pretty certain you will feel incredible gratitude and good luck will follow!

-Happy 2009 to all!
+Happy New Year to all!